 Since I’m afraid of going on all day, I’ll just do a quick run-through of some of the most commonly seen accessory items.
 As always, remember to base your accessories on research from you own particular year of interest.

 Gloves–an absolute essential for the fashionable lady wandering about out of doors, or going to a dance.
 For day wear, I particularly recommend finding a pair of vintage kid gloves.
 If you can find ones that fit, there’s nothing more comfortable.
 They conform to your hands and fit like, well, a glove.
+They also allow for touchscreen use without the need to take them off every time you want to take a photo.
 For dancing, elbow length or longer is best.
 Try to avoid super-shiny costume gloves and seek out ones made of more breathable natural materials like cotton.

 Shawl–as you can see from nearly every image above, shawls were a must-have fashion item throughout the Regency.
 Particularly in demand were the enormous wool shawls imported from (or copied to look like those imported from) India.
 In general, these have a large area of solid color in the center, surrounded by a border of intricate woven designs.